 A United States Marine Corps veteran, JW lived in Japan for a year, the Philippine Islands for six months, and visited a few other places around the globe including the Land Down Under.
 He’s traveled to most of the 50 US States and still looks forward to cross-country adventures to this day, when he can go exploring.

-JW is devoted to the humorous and meaningful side of life and the simple things that bring joy and comfort in life, including becoming a better artist, and leading an invigorating life dedicated to lifelong learning, leadership, and faith.
+JW is devoted to the humorous and meaningful side of life and the simple things that bring joy and comfort in life, including becoming a better human, and leading an invigorating life dedicated to lifelong learning, leadership, and faith.